($1,192) Cost to ship a car from Baltimore, MD to Salt Lake City, UT

 The time of the year

-The time of year and weather conditions in Baltimore and Salt Lake City play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Baltimore and Salt Lake City can impact car shipping prices.

 Baltimore has long hot summers, cool winters, and a summer peak to annual precipitation.
 Spring and autumn are warm, with spring being the wettest season in terms of the number of precipitation days.